-With 5 full days in Barcelona, we decided to do a day trip and head out of the city into the countryside.
+After 5 full days in Barcelona, we decided to take a day trip and head out of the city to explore some of Spain’s countryside.
 The mountains of Montserrat are not only a sacred place for Spanish locals, but for thousands of people making their pilgrimage here each year.
 The Montserrat Monastery is the most popular reason to visit, with people vying for their chance to be in the presence of the Black Madonna.

 The Escolania de Montserrat (boy’s choir) is one of the oldest in Europe, dating back to 1223.
-They sing at 1pm each day from the Basilica and the performance is free to watch.
+The choir usually performs twice a day from the Basilica and the performances are free to watch.

 Funicular Santa Cova will take you down the mountain a little ways to Santa Cova cave, the religious site where the Black Madonna was found in 880AD.
 There is a chapel here which houses the original grotto.

 If you prefer to skip the funicular but still want to visit the cave, it is about a 20 minute walk from from the monastery.

 |ADULT||€3.50 one way||€5.50 round trip|

 The Sant Joan Funicular looks terrifying.
 With a maximum grade of 65%, the funicular travels straight up the mountain and offers a birds-eye view of Montserrat Monastery as well as the surrounding landscapes.

 I wanted to do this one so bad because you know I love a great view, but we unfortunately ran out of time.

 |CHILDREN (ages 4-13)||€5 one way||€7.70 roundtrip|

 If you want to take a ride on both of the funiculars, you can save money by purchasing a combined ticket which grants roundtrip access to both.
 The combined ticket is €15.60 for adults, €8.60 for children and €14 for seniors.